xAn-x/Notes/Web Dev/JS/Backend Dev/01 Basics of Express.md

 ### `Middleware:`

-Middleware refers to software components or functions that are used to handle requests and responses in an application or system.
+Middleware refers to functions that are used to handle requests and responses in an application or system.
 In the context of web development, middleware ==sits between the client and server== and plays a crucial role in processing HTTP requests, performing operations such as authentication, logging, error handling, and data transformation.

 Middleware functions are ==executed in the order they are added to the application's middleware stack==.
 They have access to the request and response objects, and they can modify these objects, pass control to the next middleware function in the stack, or terminate the request-response cycle.